kasir-barati/graphql-js-ts/docs/improve-dev-exp.md

 # Improve developer experience

+## IoC -- Inversion of Control principle

+- By utilizing `context` we can have a more testable and extensible codebase in GraphQL.

 ## Separate `schema.graphql`

 The very first thing that I wanted so badly from the very beginning was the ability to separate my schema from TS code.
 So here is how you can do it: